laboon/ebook/text/25_test_plans.md

 A traceability matrix is simply a way of determining which requirements match up with which test plans, and displaying it as an easy-to-understand diagram.
 They consist of a list of the requirements (usually just the requirement identifiers) and a list of the test case numbers which correspond to those requirements (i.e., the ones that test specific aspects of that requirement).

-As an example, let's return to our completed requirements specification for the coffee temperature sensing application:
+As an example, let's return to the requirements specification for the coffee temperature sensing application.
+You will note that the requirements list has changed a bit - this is not uncommon when developing software!

 * __FUN-COFFEE-TOO-HOT.__ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
 * __FUN-COFFEE-JUST-RIGHT.__ If the coffee temperature is measured at less than 175 degrees Fahrenheit, but more than 130 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.